JavaLamer/StoryChain/README.md

 # 📖 StoryChain

 **StoryChain** is a creative decentralized storytelling platform built as a pet project.
 The idea is simple: a neutral beginning of a story is given, and users take turns writing the next part.
-The community then **votes for the best continuation using their Solana wallets** — via a transaction or signature.
+The community then **votes for the best continuation using their Solana wallets** — via a signature.
 The result?
 A unique, community-built story powered by blockchain and creativity.

 ---